Yatheesan/nlp-sentiment-analysis/README.md

 ## License

-logTracker is available under the MIT license.
+nlp-sentiment-analysis is available under the MIT license - Yatheesan.
 See the LICENSE file for more info.